SSWConsulting/SSW.Rules.Content/rules/do-you-utilize-a-release-train/rule.md

 :::

 ::: bad
-Figure: Bad Example - Lack of an RTE can lead to communication gaps, causing delays and misunderstandings.
+Bad Example - Lack of an RTE can lead to communication gaps, causing delays and misunderstandings.
 :::

 ## Conclusion